Yvonne Rainer: Feminism

 Reading feminist writing and theory allowed Rainer to examine her own experience as a woman, and she was able to think of herself as a participant in culture and society.
 Little did Rainer realize that her prior choreography was a direct challenge of the "traditional" dance and ultimately feminist in nature.
 Throughout the 1980s, Rainer was celibate, and she was determined "not to enter into any more ill-fated heterosexual adventures ..."

 She began attending Gay Pride Parades and considered herself a "political lesbian."
 Rainer participated in a demonstration in New York and Washington D.C. to protest the challenges to Roe v.
 Wade during this same time period.
 At the age of 56, she overcame her fears of identifying as a lesbian by becoming intimate with Martha Gever.
 They are still together today.

 Feminist Audre Lorde's famous statement posed, "You can't dismantle the master's house using the master's tools."
-Rainer rebutted her theory by stating, "You can, if you expose the tools."
+Rainer rebutted her theory by stating: "You can, if you expose the tools."

 Rainer was interviewed for the feminist film !Women Art Revolution.

 Rainer is referenced in several places as example of artist, feminist, and lesbian in the second edition of Feminism Art Theory edited by Hilary Robinson.
-For further reading, see chapter 6.2 Lesbian and Queer Practices. p.
-398-434.